-On April 28, 2023, Copper Valley Electric Association (CVEA) filed a Pre-Application Document (PAD) with the Federal Energy Regulatory Commission for the Solomon Gulch Hydroelectric Project (FERC No. 2742) and solicited stakeholder comments and/or study requests for the Project's relicensing.
-The Alaska Department of Fish and Game (ADF&G) has reviewed the PAD and supports the proposed studies.
+On November 20, 2023, Copper Valley Electric Association (CVEA) filed a Draft Study Plan (DSP) with the Federal Energy Regulatory Commission for the Solomon Gulch Hydroelectric Project (FERC No. 2742) and solicited stakeholder comments.
+Alaska Department of Fish and Game (ADF&G) has reviewed the DSP and has no concerns with the proposed studies.
+We would like to add a comment regarding the Wildlife Habitat Evaluation Study that river otter and wolverine should be included on the list as focal species of concern.